openstack-archive/valence/README.rst

      ``$ sudo rabbitmqctl set_user_tags rsd administrator``

      ``$ sudo rabbitmqctl set_permissions rsd ".*" ".*" ".*"``

  3. Clone the Valence code from git repo and change the directory to root Valence folder.

  4. Install all necessary software pre-requisites using the pip requirements file.

     ``$ sudo -E pip install -r requirements.txt``

  5. Execute the 'install_valence.sh' file the Valence root directory.

     ``$ ./install_valence.sh``

  6. Check the values in valence.conf located at /etc/valence/valence.conf

      ``set the ip/credentials of podm for which this Valence will interact``

      ``set the rabbitmq user/password to the one given above(Step 2)``

  7. Check the values in /etc/init/valence-api.conf, /etc/init/valence-controller.conf

  8. Start api and controller services

-    ``$ service valence-api start``
+    ``$ sudo service valence-api start``

-    ``$ service valence-controller start``
+    ``$ sudo service valence-controller start``

  9. Logs are located at /var/logs/valence/

 ****************
 GUI installation
 ****************
 Please refer to the installation steps in the ui/README file.

 **********